Aliyu Ahmed

 Biography

-He was a two-term Commissioner and the first Executive Secretary of Police Trust Fund (PTF).
+Aliyu later served as a two-term Commissioner and the first Executive Secretary of the Police Trust Fund (PTF).
+His administrative experience includes roles as a Local Chief Accountant under the Local Government Service Commission.

-In May 2023, Ahmad Aliyu completed his Doctorate Degree in Business Administration at the Nasarawa State University.
+In 2023, he completed a Doctorate Degree in Business Administration at Nasarawa State University, marking a milestone in his professional and academic development.

 Party Positions